cenote/jasperstarter/README.md

 ### Quickstart

-Download JasperStarter from [Sourceforge][]
+  * Download JasperStarter from [Sourceforge][]

-Extract the distribution archive to any directory on your system.
+  * Extract the distribution archive to any directory on your system.

-Add the ./bin directoy of your installation to your searchpath.
+  * Add the _./bin_ directoy of your installation to your searchpath.

+  * or just invoke _setup.exe_ on Windows

-Put your jdbc drivers in the _./jdbc_ directory of your installation or use _\--jdbc-dir_ to point to a different directory.
+  * Put your jdbc drivers in the _./jdbc_ directory of your installation or use _\--jdbc-dir_ to point to a different directory.

 Invoke JasperStarter with _\-h_ to get an overview: